 The world listened intently to the news of a new virus making its way across the continents.
-We sat quietly in our home wondering if and when it would hit South Africa.
-And so, on Monday March 23rd it was announced that we would be placed on total lockdown that Thursday.
+We sat quietly in our home, wondering if and when it would hit South Africa.
+And so, on Monday, March 23rd, it was announced that we would be placed under total lockdown that Thursday.

 The Uncertainty

-The country went into a mad flurry, stockpiling essentials, food items and yes, wine and whiskey for us :) Understandably so, your dad and I were in a state of shock.
-We’ve never lived through something like this and honestly didn’t know what was coming.
+The country went into a mad flurry, stockpiling essentials, food items and yes, wine and whiskey for us :) Understandably, your dad and I were in shock.
+We’ve never lived through anything like this, and honestly, didn’t know what was coming.
 It seemed surreal, as if we were living through some apocalyptic movie.

 Those first 30 days of being locked in our homes were honestly a little traumatic.
 Too afraid to step out, knowing that it was against the law.
 Worrying about your uncle, who was stuck in Nigeria, unable to get home.
 Listening to news reports on how people were being arrested for daring to venture out.
-And watching truck loads of army servicemen and women roll in to keep citizens in “check”.
+And watching truckloads of army servicemen and women roll in to keep citizens in “heck”.

-E-commerce and social media exploded with a new sense of purpose; as people needed to find “socially distant” ways of earning an income, educating their children, and keeping in touch with family and friends spread across the globe.
+E-commerce and social media exploded with a new sense of purpose as people sought “socially distant” ways to earn an income, educate their children, and keep in touch with family and friends spread across the globe.

 The Gratitude

 As the world panicked, you were totally unaware of what was going on.
-And I’m pleased we made the choice to keep it from you as long as we could.
-Our daily routines continued as normal, our school days were the same, and as we tucked you into bed each night, fear gripping our hearts because of the unknown, again, I was thankful that you weren’t unnecessarily anxious about something that was totally out of your control.
+And I’m pleased we chose to keep it from you as long as we could.
+Our daily routines continued as usual; our school days were the same.
+As we tucked you into bed each night, fear gripping our hearts at the unknown, I was again thankful that you weren’t necessarily anxious about something beyond your control.

-I remember the day we finally decided to sit you all down to tell you about the THE VIRUS like it was yesterday… I could see your curious little minds starting to reel, and the questions that flowed kept us busy for a good hour.
-Asking you all to choose what kind of mask you wanted, and explaining in depth how careful we had to be.
-I clearly remember you all saying that the one thing you missed was church, your home away from home.
-A safe haven for you all since birth.
+I remember the day we finally decided to sit you all down to tell you about the VIRUS like it was yesterday… I could see your curious little minds starting to reel, and the questions that flowed kept us busy for a good hour.
+I asked you all to choose what kind of mask you wanted and explained in depth how careful we had to be.
+I clearly remember you all saying that the one thing you missed was church, your home away from home—a haven for you all since birth.
 We could, for the first time, totally relate to that feeling of longing.
 We missed our community!

 The Impact